jwbuurlage/jwbuurlage.github.io/content/blog/ctp-progammer-category.md

 ```haskell
 fmap f . head = head . fmap f
 ```
 Here, the fmap on the lhs corresonds to the `Maybe` functor, while on the rhs it corresponds to the `[]` functor.
 The lhs can b e read like this; take the first element of the list, then apply f on it.
-The rhs can be read as "apply the function f to the enitre list, then take the first element".
+The rhs can be read as "apply the function f to the entire list, then take the first element".
 The result is the same; the funtion f applied to the head of the list (if any).
 On the rhs we apply the function `f` for each element in the list, whereas on the lhs we only apply it to the head.
 Because of the constraint on polymorphic function, the compiler knows that the result is equal and can choose which one to use!